In Yakima, ICE Air flights bring money, fear and division

 Tanya Roman, the Pacific Northwest spokesperson for ICE, has confirmed that, due to Constantine’s directive, ICE Air will continue to operate in Yakima indefinitely.
 In an email Roman noted that “this move has caused a significant increase in both the cost to taxpayers and travel time for detainees.”

-Now, Yakima must decide whether it will allow the deportation flights to continue or, like King County, pressure the airport’s single fixed-based operator, McCormick Air Center, to stop servicing the flights.
+Now, Yakima must decide whether it will allow the deportation flights to continue or, like King County, pressure the airport’s single fixed-base operator, McCormick Air Center, to stop servicing the flights.
 When asked about the ICE Air flights, Theresa Hart, McCormick's operations manager, said in an email: "McCormick Air Center does not comment on its customers."

 Some in Yakima see the challenge to halt ICE Air flights as a moral test, which pits much of the city’s large immigrant community, a good portion of whom work in the region’s robust agricultural industry, against city leaders worried about money and those who see the deportation flights as a necessary part of the country’s checks on immigration.